accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 #### 4.1

-The specific case referred to in [criterion 4.1](/en/raweb1.1/criteres.html#crit-4-1) has been amended to take into account the entry into force of the [Act of 8 March 2023](https://legilux.public.lu/eli/etat/leg/loi/2023/03/08/a133/jo) in order to make the exemption of temporary media published before 23 September 2020 conditional only on public sector bodies subject to the [law of 28 May 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo).
+The specific case referred to in [criterion 4.1](/en/raweb1.1/criteres.html#crit-4-1) has been amended to take into account the entry into force of the [law of 8 March 2023](https://legilux.public.lu/eli/etat/leg/loi/2023/03/08/a133/jo) in order to make the exemption of temporary media published before 23 September 2020 conditional only on public sector bodies subject to the [law of 28 May 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo).

 ##### In RAWeb&nbsp;1